-The University of Iowa Fraternity & Sorority Life has put together a harm reduction group.
+The University of Iowa Fraternity & Sorority Life (FSL) staff has put together a harm reduction group.
 The goals of the group are to address revising judicial processes and implement new guidelines for events with and without alcohol.

-Fraternities and Sororities at the University of Iowa are self-governing organizations that are responsible for following policies and procedures outlined by three major entities: their own inter/national organization, their respective governing council, and the University of Iowa.
-To provide transparency related to the current status of each of our organizations, there is an accountability action document below that can provide details relevant to any accountability process utilized from one of the entities listed above.
+UI fraternities and sororities are self-governing organizations that are responsible for following policies and procedures outlined by three major entities: their own international/national organization, their respective governing council, and the University of Iowa.
+To provide transparency related to the current status of each organization, there is an accountability action document below that can provide details relevant to any accountability process utilized from one of the entities listed above.

-Alcohol and Arrest & Citation Policy
+Arrest and Citation Policy

-Acts of hazing include, but are not limited to: compulsory alcohol or drug consumption; physical brutality; psychological cruelty; public humiliation; morally degrading activities; forced confinement; creation of excessive fatigue; required removal or destruction of public or private property; or any other activity that endangers the physical, mental, psychological, or academic well being and/or safety of an individual.
-Any requirement imposed upon prospective, new, or current members which is not related to the organization’s purpose is discouraged and will become the subject of a University investigation once the practice is brought to the attention of the Center for Student Involvement & Leadership.
+Acts of hazing include, but are not limited to: compulsory alcohol or drug consumption; physical brutality; psychological cruelty; public humiliation; morally degrading activities; forced confinement; creation of excessive fatigue; required removal or destruction of public or private property; or any other activity that endangers the physical, mental, psychological, or academic well-being and/or safety of an individual.
+Any requirement imposed upon prospective, new, or current members which is not related to the organization’s purpose is discouraged and will become the subject of a university investigation once the practice is brought to the attention of the Center for Student Involvement & Leadership.

 Social Responsibility Week

 Each fall at the end of September, UI fraternities and sororities celebrate Social Responsibility Week.
 During this week, fraternity and sorority members come together to attend programs and events that focus on risk-related education and prevention.

 Is the moratorium over?

 The moratorium remains in effect.
 Chapters that are allowed to have one date party or one formal as part of the pilot process, must remain in compliance with the moratorium outside of that one exception.